Alex1215-dev/Alex1215-dev/README.md

-## Hi there 👋, I'm a skilled full stack engineer with 10+ years of professional experience.
+## Hi there 👋, I'm a skilled senior web developer with 10+ years of professional experience.

 # 💻 Tech Stack: